liferay/liferay-docs/develop/tutorials/articles/280-testing/04-injecting-service-components-into-tests.markdown

 # Injecting Service Components into Tests [](id=injecting-service-components-into-tests)

-Similar to using OSGi's `@Reference` annotation to inject service components into a module component, you can use @product@'s `@Inject` annotation to inject them into a test.
+You can use @product@'s `@Inject` annotation to inject service components into a test, like you use the `@Reference` annotation to inject service components into a module component.

 `@Inject` uses reflection to inject a field with a service component object matching the field's interface.
 [Test rule `LiferayIntegrationTestRule`](https://docs.liferay.com/ce/portal/7.0-latest/javadocs/portal-test-integration/com/liferay/portal/test/rule/LiferayIntegrationTestRule.html)
 provides this annotation.
 The annotation accepts `filter` and `type` parameters, which you can use separately or together.

 +$$$